Visit a Piece of Florida's Natural History

 Endless Beachfront Entertainment

 Home to over 100 shops, restaurants, galleries and nightclubs, the Village has become a destination for many visiting our area.
 John's Pass also features commercial and charter fishing as well as sightseeing cruises, boat & jet-ski rentals and parasailing.
 It’s one of the few places where you can shop til ya’ drop while spotting dolphins & even manatees cruising in the calm waters.
 Plus, family friendly activities that are actually kid approved are all around!
 Rent a huge Waverunner that seats almost the whole family, take the kids to a pirate show at the Pirate Ship or enjoy delicious seafood with family friendly prices at one of the local eateries!
-So much to do at John's Pass Village & Boardwalk!
+Find our favorite things to do at John's Pass Village and Boardwalk!